alisonlei/AAT-Statistics-Review-/README.md

 ## HOW TO USE OUR DATABASE ##
-### HOW TO CREATE TABLES ###
+### CREATING TABLES ###
-1. CreateTables.sql holds the code that creates our tables
+- CreateTables.sql holds the code that creates our tables
-2. Check if the tables have been added:
+- To check what tables are in a .db file...
-        Open command line
+        Open Command Line
-        cd into the folder that 'ourdb' is in
+        Navigate into the folder that the file is in Run...
-        Run...
-            .open ourdb.db
-            .tables
+            .open fileName.db [This has to be exact or it'll create a new file] .tables
             .pragma table_info(name_of_table);
-### HOW TO ADD DATA TO TABLES ###
+### POPULATING TABLES ###
-1. PopTables.sql holds the code that populates our tables
+- PopTables.sql holds the code that populates our tables
-2. Check if the tables have been populated:
+- To check what data is in a table...
-        Open command line
+        Open Command Line
-        cd into the folder that 'ourdb' is in
+        Navigate into the folder that your .db file is in Run...
-        Run...
-            .open ourdb.db
-            SELECT * from name_of_table;
+            .open fileName.db [This has to be exact or it'll create a new file] SELECT * from name_of_table;